W-M-D/ergo-telescope/README.md

 dpkg -i

 #Configuration
+As of version 1.2
 To configure the raspi to your needs you can create a GPS.conf file with ucenter (https://www.u-blox.com/en/product/u-center-windows) and move it to /etc/ERGO/GPS.conf
+If no GPS.conf is found the progrm will only use default setting.

 the baudrate must be 38400 for the raspi to work.